Edventures with Kids

 • Read the cereal box at breakfast

-• Cuddle up for some read-aloud time after school or before bed.
+• Cuddle up for some read-aloud time after school or before bed

-• Attend storytimes at your local library or nature center.
+• Attend storytimes at your local library or nature center

-• Encourage kids to read a variety of materials (books, magazines, comics, interactive games, etc).
+• Encourage kids to read a variety of materials (books, magazines, comics, interactive games, etc)

-• Create a reading nook in your home.
+• Create a reading nook in your home

-• Shedule a weekly library visit to explore new books and topics of interest to your child.
+• Shedule a weekly library visit to explore new books and topics of interest to your child

 Here are a few more ideas for getting kids to read!

-Everyone recognizes the cat who wears the red and white striped hat!
-In addition to his most infamous role in creating chaos at Sally & Dick's, there are also some other fun ways to introduce your kids to The Cat:
+In addition to his most infamous role in creating chaos at Sally & Dick’s, there are also some other fun ways to introduce your kids to The Cat —

 The Cat in the Hat's Learning Library